-What’s the difference between an Intern, Co-op, and Trainee assignment at Monsanto?
+What’s the difference between an Intern, Co-op, and Trainee assignment ?

 What are the Internship and Co-op Program’s basic requirements?